awsdocs/amazon-fsx-lustre-user-guide/doc_source/autoexport-data-repo-dra.md

 You can export to a data repository that is in the same AWS Region as the file system or in a different AWS Region\.

 You can configure the automatic export settings when you create the data repository association for the S3 repository or at any time after the data repository association is created\.
-You can update the automatic export settings at any time using the the FSx management console, the AWS CLI, and the AWS API\.
+You can update the automatic export settings at any time using the FSx management console, the AWS CLI, and the AWS API\.

 **Note**
 You can configure both automatic export and automatic import on the same data repository association\.
 This topic describes only the automatic export feature\.